DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/shape-report-data/specify-conditions-for-report-elements/conditionally-change-a-control-appearance.md

 This document describes how to change a report control's appearance based on a specific condition.

-> [!Warning]
-> Use the approach below if expression bindings **are enabled** in the Report Designer (the Designer provides the [Expressions](../../report-designer-tools/ui-panels/expressions-panel.md) panel).
->
-> See [Conditionally Change a Control's Appearance](../shape-data-data-bindings/conditionally-change-a-control-appearance.md) if expression bindings **are not enabled** in the Report Designer (the Designer does not provide the [Expressions](../../report-designer-tools/ui-panels/expressions-panel.md) panel).

 1. Switch to the [Report Explorer](../../report-designer-tools/ui-panels/report-explorer.md) panel, select the **Styles** node and click **Add New Style** to create a new visual style.

 	![](../../../../images/eurd-web-shaping-create-new-report-style.png)